Spunge/octothorpe/README.md

 - Add a way to change velocity of notes

 Effect knobs
-- Record effect knobs into patterns, how do we want to do this, holding rec key?
+- Record effect knobs into patterns, how do we want to do this